VladimirAlexiev/soml/owl2soml/README.md

   it is declared as a class with no props.
 - Only the first range of `skos:member` is used (see [Limitations](#limitations))

+#### Name Characteristic

+The Ontotext Platform has a feature that allows you to use a uniform GraphQL field (`name`) to access object names, regardless of the specific property used for storing the name.
+The `-name` option allows you to specify a list of properties to be treated in this special way.
+You can either use a comma-separated list, or use the option several times, eg:
+- `-name rdfs:label,skos:prefLabel`
+- `-name rdfs:label -name skos:prefLabel`

+If a class has one of these props, the prop is declared as its `name` characteristic.
+You cannot specify this treatment per-class.
+So a class should not have several of these props (should not be the domain of several of these props).

+The tool does some special processing related to the cardinality of these props:
+- (The Platform has a default behavior where a name prop, if not declared in the class, is assumed to be a mandatory single-valued string.)
+- The prop is forced to be mandatory in the class (`min: 1`)
+- If the prop is mapped to `string` then it's also forced to single-valued in the class (`max: 1`)
+- (Platform version 3.3 also allows a multi-valued `langString` to be used as `name` because a single value can be fetched using the lang fallback mechanism)

 ### Properties